Father Christmas: Later 19th century mumming

 Old Father Christmas continued to make his annual appearance in Christmas folk plays throughout the 19th century, his appearance varying considerably according to local custom.
 Sometimes, as in Hervey's book of 1836, he was portrayed (below left) as a hunchback.

 One unusual portrayal (below centre) was described several times by William Sandys between 1830 and 1852, all in essentially the same terms: "Father Christmas is represented as a grotesque old man, with a large mask and comic wig, and a huge club in his hand."
 This representation is considered by the folklore scholar Peter Millington to be the result of the southern Father Christmas replacing the northern Beelzebub character in a hybrid play.
-A spectator to a Worcestershire version of the St George play in 1856 noted, "Beelzebub was identical with Old Father Christmas."
+A spectator to a Worcestershire version of the St George play in 1856 noted that "Beelzebub was identical with Old Father Christmas."

 A mummers play mentioned in The Book of Days (1864) opened with "Old Father Christmas, bearing, as emblematic devices, the holly bough, wassail-bowl, &c".
 A corresponding illustration (below right) shows the character wearing not only a holly wreath but also a gown with a hood.